WGR-FM

-WLKK (107.7 FM) is an American radio station located in Wethersfield, New York.
-The station is owned by Audacy, Inc. It operates from studios at Audacy's Buffalo offices in Amherst, New York, with its transmitter located near Warsaw, 35 miles southeast of Buffalo (For legal purposes, WLKK's official studio was shared with WCJW in Warsaw, a legal fiction which ended with the elimination of the Main Studio Rule by the FCC in 2017).
-Its format is gold-focused country music, branded as "107.7 & 104.7 The Wolf".
+WGR-FM (107.7 FM) is a radio station located in Wethersfield, New York, owned by Audacy, Inc. It operates from studios at Audacy's Buffalo offices in Amherst, New York, with its transmitter located near Warsaw, 35 miles southeast of Buffalo.

+The station has had a long history of frequent format changes, with formats changing every four to seven years.
+Its owners have typically used the signal as a pass-through for other national format trends in its portfolio.
+The station currently airs a simulcast of its sports radio sister station WGR with the idea of extending WGR's listening area into Batavia and western Rochester, New York.

 History

 Earliest days: Rural Radio Network

-The FM station on 107.7 at Wethersfield originally started broadcasting June 6, 1948 as WFNF, a member of the Rural Radio Network based in Ithaca.
+The FM station on 107.7 at Wethersfield originally started broadcasting June 6, 1948, as WFNF, a member of the Rural Radio Network based in Ithaca.

 The network changed ownership three times in the 1960s, and was most notable between 1969 and 1981 for being upstate New York's arm of Pat Robertson's original Christian Broadcasting Network as WBIV.